nWODT-Cobalt/uxa/WIP/Communication Guidelines/Communication Guidelines.md

 ### 4.2 Deckset

-Present or export Deckset presentations with the [UXASF1](/Resources/Deckset) theme.
+Present or export Deckset files with the [UXASF1](/Resources/Deckset) theme.

 <!-- Keep it focused, keep it small.
 5 slides or less is perfectly fine.
 People can’t remember more than 3 points from a speech.
 (KK) -->
 <!-- Actually: make small, focused documents all the time -->